bravo-t/NN/C/README.md

       w21 w22 w23 w24 w25 w26
       w31 w32 w33 w34 w35 w36
 ```
-      * Correct labels are matrixes with a width of 1, and a same height as the dataset, represents the correct index of the scores, which contains `labels` elements.
 * Example
   * Below is an example I created based on the [small case of CS213n](http://cs231n.github.io/neural-networks-case-study/).
   * Network configuration file is [fc.config](fc.config).